unlim-it/docs.bosonprotocol.io/src/docs/contributing.md

 eventually make sense to make community members part of the Boson Protocol GitHub organization with access rights and privileges.
 While we haven't yet onboarded non-Boson Protocol users to maintainers, that's just because we're new.
-If you feel that you, or (even better) someone else in the community should have maintainer rights to a project, reach out to the core team on Gitter or privately to talk about next steps forward.
+If you feel that you, or (even better) someone else in the community, should have maintainer rights to a project, reach out to the core team on Gitter or privately to talk about next steps forward.
 We will eventually codify this into a more robust process.